 If the dogs survive, rather than receiving veterinary treatment for their open gashes, ripped ears and lips, and any other unimaginable injuries, they are stitched up by their owners without pain relief or anaesthetic; or they are killed.

 - Badger baiting was first made illegal in 1835 under the Cruelty to Animals Act.

 - Badgers have since been granted further protection by the Protection of Badgers Act 1992.

-- Badger persecution has been classified as a priority for the past eight years by the National Wildlife Crime Unit.
+- Badger persecution has been classified as a priority for the past nine years by the National Wildlife Crime Unit.